anonsas/38-posts_server/README.txt

 All we can do is: we can hash a password again and compare it to the hashed value to see if they were the same passwords.
 ----------------------------------------------------------

+jsonwebtoken -
+{sign} - creates a token.
+Use it on the /login, to the right person.
+{verify} -

+Our ACCESS_TOKEN should always be in the cookies!!! httpOnly Because user can access: LocalStorage || SessionStorage cookie-parser